How to Anticipate Interview Questions

 - Why should you be hired?

-- Practice out loud and over.
+Practice out loud and over.
 The more you say it, the better it will roll off the tongue.
-You’ll become more of a natural the more you practice.
+Your responses will sound more natural the more you practice.

 Notes to Have Handy for the Interview (Virtual or In-Person)